meipenglim/control-repo/puppet/README.md

 Check if the code is there

-    cd /etc/puppetlabs/code/environments/
+    ls -al /etc/puppetlabs/code/environments/

 It's best practice to version control every change to puppet changes.

 Ensure that the README.md file is present.

 Create `manifests/site.pp` in Github repo.
+We can edit directly from GitHub's web interface.

 Paste the following into your code

     node default {
         file { '/root/README.md':
             ensure  => file,
-            content => 'This is a readme',
+            content => 'This should exist',
             owner   => 'root',
         }
     }